On the formal theory of pseudomonads and pseudodistributive laws: Preliminaries

-If, as usual in category theory~\cite[Section~V.5]{MacLaneS:shegl}, we think of 1-cells $A, B: I \rightarrow X$ as generalised elements of $X$, then these 3-cells are analogous to the 2-cells that are part of the structure of a pseudo-natural transformation, and indeed they satisfy very similar coherence conditions~\cite[Section~2]{MarmolejoF:dislp}.
-In the following, these coherence conditions will often be used implicitly.

-The notions of a Gray-functor and a Gray-natural transformation are instances of the general notions of enriched functor and enriched natural transformation~\cite[Section~1.2]{KellyG:bascec}.
-We will use the terminology of Gray-modification and Gray-perturbation to denote the strict counterparts of the corresponding tricategorical notions~\cite[Section~3.3]{GordonR:coht}.
-When working with the Yoneda embedding for Gray-categories, which is just an instance of the Yoneda embedding for enriched categories~\cite[Section~2.4]{KellyG:bascec}, we often identify an object of $\catK$ with the representable Gray-functor associated to it.
-Analogous conventions will be used also for the $n$-cells of~$\catK$, where~$n = 1, 2, 3$.
+The notions of a {\em Gray-functor} and of a {\em Gray-natural transformation} are instances of the general notions of enriched functor and enriched natural transformation~\cite[Section~1.2]{KellyG:bascec}.
+We will use the terminology of {\em Gray-modification} and {\em Gray-perturbation} to denote the strict counterparts of the corresponding tricategorical notions~\cite[Section~3.3]{GordonR:coht}.